Jannos-443/PRTG-VMware-Snapshot/README.md

 | WarningSize | 10 (GB) |
 | ErrorSize | 20 (GB) |

-You can Exclude/Include the following things:
+You can exclude/include the following properties:
  - VMName
  - VMFolder
  - VMRessource